Attorneys General Sue Trump Administration To Block 3D-Printed Guns

 Defense Distributed announced it plans to make 3D gun blueprints — including a single-shot pistol called "The Liberator," an AR-15 lower receiver, and a complete Beretta M9 handgun — available on Aug.
 1, after reaching a settlement with the federal government.

-It was the conclusion of a five-year legal battle in which the Obama administration had argued that the Internet tutorials and manuals violated firearm export laws, while the company's owner, Cody Wilson alleged the State Department was violating his First Amendment right to free speech and Second Amendment right to bear arms.
+It was the conclusion of a five-year legal battle in which the Obama administration had argued that the Internet tutorials and manuals violated firearm export laws, while the company's owner, Cody Wilson, alleged that the State Department was violating his First Amendment right to free speech and Second Amendment right to bear arms.

 The two sides reached an agreement in June but details of the settlement didn't emerge until mid-July.
-In addition to granting Wilson permission to publicly release the files online, the government also agreed "to pay nearly $40,000" in legal fees for Wilson, according to The New York Times.
+In addition to granting Wilson permission to publicly release the files online, the government agreed "to pay nearly $40,000" in legal fees for Wilson, according to The New York Times.

 Shortly after the victory, Defense Distributed declared on its website: "The age of the downloadable gun formally begins."

-The new lawsuit against the State Department was filed in Seattle, Wash., federal court by Washington state Attorney General Bob Ferguson, along with New York, New Jersey, Massachusetts, Connecticut, New Jersey, Pennsylvania, Oregon, Maryland, and the District of Columbia.
+The new lawsuit against the State Department was filed in Seattle, Wash., federal court by Washington state Attorney General Bob Ferguson, along with New York, New Jersey, Massachusetts, Connecticut, New Jersey, Pennsylvania, Oregon, Maryland and the District of Columbia.

 Ferguson has asked the court for a nationwide temporary restraining order to bar the administration from lifting export-control restrictions, a decision he contends is an "about face" reversal from the department's previous position.
 And, he is seeking "to prevent Defense Distributed posting the downloadable guns online."

-He also argues that the State Department's actions violate the Administrative Procedure Act, by neglecting to inform Congress of the changes, in addition to state's rights under the Tenth Amendment.
+He also argues that the State Department's actions violate the Administrative Procedure Act, by neglecting to inform Congress of the changes, in addition to state's rights under the 10th Amendment.

 "I have a question for the Trump Administration: Why are you allowing dangerous criminals easy access to weapons?"
 Ferguson asked in a statement Monday.
 "These downloadable guns are unregistered and very difficult to detect, even with metal detectors, and will be available to anyone regardless of age, mental health or criminal history.
 If the Trump Administration won't keep us safe, we will."

-The complaint alleges the public availability of the gun plans pose a "serious threat to the national security and public safety" of citizens.
+The complaint alleges that the public availability of the gun plans poses a "serious threat to the national security and public safety" of citizens.

 The court documents state: